Skip to Main Content

 Jury Duty Leave

 It is unlawful for an employer to terminate or take any adverse action against a permanent employee because the employee is on jury duty, including persuading or attempting to persuade a juror to avoid jury service, intimidating, threatening in that respect, or otherwise subjecting an employee to adverse employment action as a result of jury service.
-(Tex.
+Tex.
 Civ.
 Prac. & Rem.
-Code § 122.001(a)).
+Code § 122.001(a).
 The State of Texas does not require paid leave for jury duty for private employees.
-An employee who is injured because of a violation of this chapter is entitled to reinstatement, reasonable attorney's fees, and damages in an amount not less than one year's compensation nor more than an amount equal to five year's compensation at the rate at which the employee was compensated at the time of jury service.
-(Tex.
+An employee who is fired for serving jury duty "is entitled to reinstatement, reasonable attorney's fees, and damages in an amount not less than one year's compensation nor more than an amount equal to five years' compensation at the rate at which the employee was compensated" at the time of jury service.
+Tex.
 Civ.
 Prac. & Rem.
-Code § 122.002(a), (b)).
+Code § 122.002(a)(b).

-School districts also may not discharge, discipline, reduce the salary of, or otherwise penalize or discriminate against a school district employee because the employee complies with a summons to appear as a juror.
-(Tex.
+School districts also "may not discharge, discipline, reduce the salary of, or otherwise penalize or discriminate against a school district employee because the employee complies with a summons to appear as a juror."
+Tex.
 Educ.
-Code § 22.006(a)).
-For each regularly scheduled workday on which a non-salaried employee serves in any phase of jury service, a school district shall pay the employee the employee's normal daily compensation.
-(Id. at (b)).
-An employee's accumulated personal leave may not be reduced because of the employee's service in compliance with a summons to appear as a juror.
-(Id. at (c)).

-Similarly, an employer may not discharge, discipline, or penalize an employee because the employee complies with a valid subpoena to appear in a civil, criminal, legislative, or administrative proceeding.
-(Tex.
-Labor Code § 52.051(a)).
+Code § 22.006(a).
+Further, "[f]or each regularly scheduled workday on which a non-salaried employee serves in any phase of jury service, a school district shall pay the employee the employee's normal daily compensation."
+Tex.
+Educ.
+Code § 22.006(b).
+Finally, "[a]n employee's accumulated personal leave may not be reduced because of the employee's service in compliance with a summons to appear as a juror."
+Tex.
+Educ.
+Code § 22.006(c).
+Similarly, "an employer may not discharge, discipline, or penalize an employee because the employee complies with a valid subpoena to appear in a civil, criminal, legislative, or administrative proceeding."
+Tex.
+Labor Code § 52.051(a).
 If the court issued the subpoena that the employer interfered with, then that court may hold the employer in contempt.
-(Id. at (b)).
+Tex.
+Lab.
+Code § 52.051(b).

 If a legislative committee or state agency issued the subpoena that the employer interfered with, then that committee or state agency may impose a penalty of up to $500 on the employer.
-(Id. at (c)).
-A discharged employee is entitled to reinstatement upon providing the employer notice of the employee's intent to return.
-(Id. at (d)).
-Any injured employee may recover damages and reasonable attorney's fees.
-(Id. § at (e)).
+Tex.
+Lab.
+Code § 52.051(c) A discharged employee is entitled to reinstatement upon providing the employer with actual notice of the employee's intent to return.
+Tex.
+Lab.
+Code § 52.051(d).
+Any injured employee may recover damages, not to exceed six months' compensation, and reasonable attorney's fees.
+Tex.
+Lab.
+Code § 52.051(e).

 Voting Leave

-The State of Texas requires employers to allow employees to take paid time off for voting on election days unless the employee has at least two consecutive hours to vote outside of the employee's working hours.
-(Tex.
+The State of Texas prohibits employers from preventing employees from participating in voting on election days unless the employee has at least two consecutive hours to vote outside of the employee's working hours.
+Tex.
 Elec.
-Code § 276.004).
+Code § 276.004.
 Employers may not subject or threaten to subject an employee to the loss or reduction of wages or another benefit of employment in retaliation for exercising their right to vote.
-(Id. §§ 276.001, 276.004).
+Tex.
+Elec.
+Code § 276.001, 276.004.

 Military Leave

-Public employees who are members of the Texas military forces, a reserve component of the armed forces, or members of a state or federally-authorized urban search and rescue team, are entitled to a paid leave of absence from their duties on a day on which the person is engaged in training or on duty as ordered or authorized by a proper authority, not to exceed 15 workdays in one fiscal year.
-Employees subject to this provision may not be subjected to loss of time, efficiency rating, personal time, sick leave, or vacation time.
-(Tex.
-Gov't Code Ann. § 437.202(a)).
-Employees covered by this section who are called to state active duty by the governor or another appropriate authority in response to a disaster are entitled to a paid leave of absence if called to active duty during the disaster, not to exceed seven workdays in a fiscal year.
-(Id. at (a-1)).
+A public employee "who is a member of the Texas military forces, a reserve component of the armed forces, or a member of a state or federally authorized urban search and rescue team is entitled to a paid leave of absence from their duties on a day on which the person is engaged in training or on duty as ordered or authorized by a proper authority, not to exceed 15 workdays in one fiscal year."
+Tex.
+Gov't Code § 437.202(a).
+Employees subject to this provision "may not be subjected to loss of time, efficiency rating, personal time, sick leave, or vacation time."
+Tex.
+Gov't Code § 437.202(a).
+Employees covered by this section who are "called to state active duty by the governor or another appropriate authority in response to a disaster are entitled to a paid leave of absence if called to active duty during the disaster, not to exceed seven workdays in a fiscal year."
+Tex.
+Gov't Code § 437.202(a-1).

 Private employers with 15 or more employees during each working day in each of 20 or more calendar weeks in the current or preceding year are required to provide unpaid military leave to eligible employees.
-(Tex.
-Gov't Code Ann. § 437.204; Tex.
-Labor Code Ann. § 21.002).
+Tex.
+Gov't Code § 437.204; Tex.
+Lab.
+Code § 21.002(8).

 Parental Leave